ZiyadAzzaz/Yelp-Review-ML-Analysis/README.md

 ---

 ## 📊 Evaluation Results
-This Report After we make our starts into 2 Classes
+This Report After we make our stars into 2 Classes
 ```
 Classification Report:
               precision    recall  f1-score   support